 - Supported our transition through Hunt Tech Concierge services

 - Moved training to virtual sessions – providing learning opportunities on Microsoft Teams and various tools providing innovation and efficiencies across the organization

 Numerous letters from the Hunt family and other formal communications were written regularly to inform team members and their families on the measures taken by the Company to reduce infection risk and protect our employees.

-- Coronavirus Briefs – A biweekly Information brief for all Hunt Employees, which included information from an outside medical advisor
+- Coronavirus Briefs – Information briefs for all Hunt Employees, which included up to date pandemic guidelines, company protocol, and information from an outside medical advisor

-- Pause for Positivity – Facilitated sessions where employees can take 30 minutes of their day to fill their heart and mind with some positive inspiration (12 sessions)
+- Pause for Positivity – Facilitated sessions where employees can take 30 minutes of their day to fill their heart and mind with some positive inspiration (program consists of 12 rotating sessions)

 - WOHO Community – Creation of our internal communication hub on Yammer focused on Work-from-Home (WOHO) life and allowed employees to share pictures and stay connected with our peers during a time of isolation, keeping our workforce together

-Hunt COVID Tracing and Tracking process allowed us to manage individual cases discretely and effectively, enabling us to isolate and control the spread of infection.
+Hunt COVID-19 Tracing and Tracking process allowed us to manage individual cases discretely and effectively, enabling us to isolate and control the spread of infection.